These Apple Peanut Butter Snack bars are an easy, one-bowl recipe and they make a healthy and delicious after-school snack!

 When I asked you what you wanted to see more of on Happy Healthy Mama, two of the most popular answers were “snacks” and “lunch box ideas”.
 These healthy apple peanut butter snack bars fit the bill for both of those.

 They are made with no flour, no oil, and no refined sugar, so you can feel good about feeding them to your children.
 And if you decide you want to snack on one, you can feel good about that, too.

 Like most things coming out of my kitchen these days, these healthy snack bars are quick and easy.
-You only have to dirty up one pot when you make them.
+You only have to dirty up one bowl when you make them.
 If you’re a busy mom like me, you know how important that is!

 The most important thing, though, is that Meghan loved them.
 She called them “bery, bery delicious!”
 She’s getting so big that I can’t help but love her words that still sound baby-ish.
 Here’s a picture of her trying on my wedding veil recently.
 Seriously?!
 How did she get so big?

-Apple Peanut Butter Snack Bars
+How to Make Apple Peanut Butter Snack BarsPrint

 These gluten-free snack bars are made with wholesome ingredients and are great for after-school snacking or can be a healthy lunch box treat.
 To make them nut-free, simply use sunflower seed butter in place of the peanut butter.

 - Category: Snacks

 - 1 cup shredded apple (one medium apple)